Burlington Bay James N. Allan Skyway

+History

-The first bridge (steel structure) was completed in 1958 and officially opened October 30, 1958, crossing the narrow bar separating Hamilton Harbour and the Port of Hamilton from Lake Ontario.
+The first bridge (steel structure) officially opened on October 30, 1958, crossing the narrow bar separating Hamilton Harbour and the Port of Hamilton from Lake Ontario.
 This allows for Great Lakes ship traffic to flow underneath while four lanes of Golden Horseshoe road traffic may flow on top of it, neither disturbing the other.
 The bridge was designed by John Turner Bell.
 Construction of the entire Skyway required 20000 ST of steel and 90000 cuyd of concrete.

 The bridge had tolls when constructed, but these were removed December 28, 1973 after they were found to heavily impede traffic flow.
 The toll plaza was located near Tower's Drive.
 Truck drivers in particular had refused to take the tolled bridge since not only were they charged the full toll but also it took them extra fuel to ascend the Skyway.
 With the lifting of tolls on the bridge, trucks were then banned from using Beach Boulevard.

-1985 twin bridge

 When traffic volume became more than the bridge could accommodate in the early 1980s, the bridge was twinned.
 The 1985 bridge was a conventional precast concrete box girder.
 When the new skyway (concrete structure) was opened on October 11, 1985, traffic was temporarily rerouted to it so that the old bridge could be extensively rehabilitated and this work was completed August 22, 1988.
 Afterwards, there were eight lanes of traffic crossing the harbour.

 The twinning project also saw a major upgrade of the freeway approaches to the bridge.
 The entire project resulted in the QEW being widened to eight lanes from Burlington Street to Highway 403, with modern Parclo interchanges at Burlington Street, Northshore Boulevard (former Highway 2), and Fairview Street/Plains Road.
 This section has a variable lighting system to overcome the frequent fog found in the area.
 It is also the site of Ontario's first freeway traffic management system which incorporates traffic cameras and changeable message signs.